andydunstall/piko/docs/getting-started.md

 - Prometheus (`http://localhost:9090`)
 - Grafana (`http://localhost:3000`)

-To verify Pico has started correctly, run `pico status netmap nodes` which queries the Pico admin API for the set of known Pico nodes.
+To verify Pico has started correctly, run `pico status cluster nodes` which queries the Pico admin API for the set of known Pico nodes.

 ## Agent